BLOGS:RECIPESASKJUSTIN'S BLOG Register | Log In | Shopping Cart 0

 To help ensure a moist, tender result, kangaroo meat can be barded, (wrapped with bacon or pancetta) which will release moisturizing fat as it cooks and impart a little extra smokiness.
 When the kangaroo is done cooking, the bacon can be served with it or reserved for some other use.

-Kangaroo is also good marinated, as long as the marinade’s flavors are kept on the subtle side so its true flavor still shines through.
+Kangaroo is also good marinated, as long as the marinade’s flavors are kept on the subtle side so the meat's flavor still shines through.

 After cooking, kangaroo medallions are best left to rest (covered) for a few minutes before slicing or serving to allow the juices to redistribute.